hortonworks-spark/spark-llap/README.md

 Apache Hive&trade; using LLAP.
 With Apache Ranger&trade; (Incubating), this library provides row/column level fine-grained access controls.

-- Shared Policies: The data in a cluster can be shared securely and consistenly controlled by the shared access rules between Apache Spark&trade; and Apache Hive&trade;.
+- **Shared Policies**: The data in a cluster can be shared securely and consistenly controlled by the shared access rules between Apache Spark&trade; and Apache Hive&trade;.

-- Audits: All security activities can be monitored and searched in a single place, i.e., Apache Ranger&trade;
+- **Audits**: All security activities can be monitored and searched in a single place, i.e., Apache Ranger&trade;

-- Resources: each user can use different queues while accessing the secured Hive data.
+- **Resources**: Each user can use different queues while accessing the secured Hive data.